alisyedakkas/Business-Insights-360/README.md

 ## Conclusion
 This dashboard answers many business questions based on different scenerio.
 This report can be used to take data driven decision to make AtliQ more profitable.

+Special thanks to mentors, Hemanand Vadivel and Dhaval Patel.
+This project was part of the Power BI course offered by CodeBasis.